hiroshiban/FS2BV/README.md

 **Step 03: Segmentation in BrainVoyager**

 For the masked VMR, **hb21_001.3d_ACPC_masked.vmr**, you can apply the BrainVoyager's standard segmentation and cortical reconstruction processing.
 The segmentation performance may be improved in some cases.
-If you need to apply TAL/MNI transformation, please apply it before the cortical reconstruction (in transformation, any interpolation would work finely).
+If you need to apply TAL/MNI transformation, please apply it before the cortical reconstruction (in transformation, any interpolation (nearest-neighbor, trilinear interpolation, etc) would work finely).

 ![Masking](images/Freesurfer_masked_VMR.png)